NoahAlexandroff/CMU_24789_Mars/README.md

 The same process can be used to download depth data for the MER (Spirit and Opportunity) labeled data, but wih the scripts that have "mer" substituted for "msl".

-Alternatively, you may download the depth data from (NOT YET HOSTED).
+Alternatively, you may download the depth data from [MSL](https://drive.google.com/drive/folders/138KDuqOHcYZUWs0cA14fSSpyohjsM5_S?usp=sharing) and [MER](https://drive.google.com/drive/folders/1ybI8Wid3mHunNyBFf6BKdyI4Plj9pu8H?usp=sharing).